Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.

-My daughter gifted me with this FugeTek selfie stick and tripod setup for my birthday.
-I absolutely love it!
-It is made of lightweight aluminum and so easy to use.
+My daughter gifted me this FugeTek selfie stick and tripod setup for my birthday.
+It is made of lightweight aluminum and is easy to use.

 I never leave home on a trip without my Bobble filtration bottle.
-The 18.5-ounce size is perfect for hiking and it fits nicely in the pocket of a backpack.
+The 18.5-ounce size is perfect for me.

 The replaceable carbon filter ensures clean drinking water when you want it.

-This foldable water-resistant backpack would be great.
+This foldable water-resistant backpack would be great for storing snacks and drinks.